HaticeDilmac/socialCalendar/README.md

 ## Features

-- **CFriends List**: Users can save, update, and delete their friends' information.
+- **Friends List**: Users can save, update, and delete their friends' information.
 - **Important Date Tracking**: Users can add and track important dates like birthdays for each friend.
 - **Interaction Log**: Users can log interactions with friends (meetings, messages, etc.) and review past interactions.
 - **Calendar View**: Users can view their friends' birthdays on a calendar and check events related to specific dates by tapping on them.